bitcoin-dot-org/developer.bitcoin.org/devguide/block_chain.rst

 Consensus Rule Changes
 ----------------------

 To maintain consensus, all full nodes validate blocks using the same consensus rules.
-However, sometimes the consensus rules are changed to introduce new features or prevent `network <../devguide/p2p_network.html>`__ abuse.
+However, sometimes the consensus rules are changed to introduce new features or prevent |network| abuse.
 When the new rules are implemented, there will likely be a period of time when non-upgraded nodes follow the old rules and upgraded nodes follow the new rules, creating two possible ways consensus can break:

 1. A block following the new consensus rules is accepted by upgraded nodes but rejected by non-upgraded nodes.
 For example, a new transaction feature is used within a block: upgraded nodes understand the feature and accept it, but non-upgraded nodes reject it because it violates the old rules.